 Operating Restrictions That Apply To Tier 2 CAGMs

-(1) Tier 2 CAGMs may not use raw materials containing arsenic, cadmium or chromium VI except in glass-making furnaces that are controlled by an emission control device approved by DEQ.

-(2) A Tier 2 CAGM may use raw materials containing chromium III in a glass-making furnace (controlled or uncontrolled) if DEQ has established annual and daily maximum allowable chromium III usage rates for the glass-making furnace or group of glass-making furnaces that will prevent the source impact from exceeding an annual acceptable source impact level of 0.08 nanograms per cubic meter of chromium VI and a daily acceptable source impact level of 36 nanograms per cubic meter of chromium VI.
+(1) A Tier 2 CAGM may use raw materials containing chromium III in a controlled glass-making furnace if DEQ has established annual and daily maximum allowable chromium III usage rates for the glass-making furnace or group of glass-making furnaces that will prevent the source impact from exceeding an annual acceptable source impact level of 0.08 nanograms per cubic meter of chromium VI and a daily acceptable source impact level of 5 nanograms per cubic meter of chromium VI.

-(3) After DEQ establishes the maximum allowable chromium III usage rates for a CAGM’s glass-making furnace or glass-making furnaces, the CAGM must comply with the rates DEQ establishes.
+(23) After DEQ establishes the maximum allowable chromium III usage rates for a CAGM’s glass-making furnace or glass-making furnaces, the CAGM must comply with the rates DEQ establishes.
 For the purpose of establishing maximum allowable chromium III usage rates, the following are required: